 Suggested Action

-Raise the tank temperature to 82o F for three days, and treat the water with Ich medication.
+Increase the water temperature to 82o F for three days, and dose the water with Ich treatment.

 Health Issue